heathgr/s-is-for-store/docs/tutorial-introduction.md

 S is for Store is a very simple, yet capable, state container.
 Using it involves just a few function calls.
 You'll be comfortable with it in no time at all.

 This tutorial will guide you through the creation of a simple web app.
-It will display the times that the sun will set and rise in major world cities.
-Once you've completed this tutorial you'll be familiar with the following:

-- Creating a store.
-- Changing state with resolver functions.
-- Connecting your store to a React component.
+This app will display facts about major world cities.
+You will use S is for Store to make HTTP requests, push the data from those requests to the store, and connect the store to a react component.

+It's said the best way to learn is to do.
+So let's get started.